Umarsatti1/Task-10-Deploying-Node.js-Application-on-AWS-Elastic-Beanstalk-using-Terraform/README.md

-# Task 10: Deploying a Simple Node.js Application on AWS Elastic Beanstalk using Terraform
+# Deploying a Simple Node.js Application on AWS Elastic Beanstalk using Terraform

 ---